jasmineroberts/JasmineRoberts/README.md

 ## Hello! *I'm Jasmine.*

-#### I'm a *Senior XR Developer* currently developing tools and libraries for augmented and mixed reality.
+#### I'm a *Senior AR/VR Developer* currently developing tools and libraries in my spare time.

-#### You can keep tabs on my open-source mixed reality projects here on GitHub.
-You can also find me on:
+#### You can keep tabs on my open-source projects here on GitHub.
+You can also find me at:

 > ✧ Twitter: [@jasminezroberts](https://www.twitter.com/jasminezroberts)<br/>
 > ✧ LinkedIn: [in/jasmine-roberts](https://www.linkedin.com/in/jasmine-roberts)<br/>